-The Operations, Information Technology and Corporate savings above reflect the 4 expected quantifiable productivity savings for initiatives that have been identified by 5 each group and verified through Hydro One's productivity governance framework.
-In 6 addition, the Operations group has committed to identifying additional productivity 7 savings over the planning period in the form of Progressive Productivity.
-Progressive 8 Productivity is a further reduction in cost that Hydro One has included in the final 9 Transmission Business Plan in response to concerns that were raised in the OEB's 10 decision in the Prior Proceeding regarding the level of investment.
-It represents a 11 commitment from Hydro One to find further efficiencies over the planning period when 12 executing the necessary planned investments in its transmission system without reducing work volumes.
+The Operations, Information Technology and Corporate savings above reflect the expected quantifiable productivity savings for initiatives that have been identified by each group and verified through Hydro One's productivity governance framework.
+In addition, the Operations group has committed to identifying additional productivity savings over the planning period in the form of Progressive Productivity.
+Progressive Productivity is a further reduction in cost that Hydro One has included in the final Transmission Business Plan in response to concerns that were raised in the OEB's decision in the Prior Proceeding regarding the level of investment.
+It represents a commitment from Hydro One to find further efficiencies over the planning period when

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 22 of 49
+Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 23 of 50